 A black rose tattoo is an excellent way to make a statement on your skin.
-The dark tones will contrast with the delicate design, and if paired with a brightly coloured jewel, can create a poetic piece of art.
+The dark tones will contrast with the delicate design and, if paired with a brightly colored jewel, can create a poetic piece of art.
 Opt for something large and powerful or small and subtle – no matter what you pick, you’ll want to show this ink to everyone!

 Keep it classic with a red rose tattoo.
 This style is timeless and looks fantastic in a lot of different styles.
 Whether you opt for an Asian design or something realistic, you can’t go wrong with this piece.
-Be sure that you refresh the colours every few years, as this choice of shade can often fade with time.
+Be sure to refresh the colors every few years, as this shade choice can often fade with time.

 Jewel tones look amazing in rose tattoos.
 Purple is often associated with nobility, so why not feel like a queen for a day with this design?
-Pair it with delicate lace, dripping jewels or keep it simple with a single block of colour.
+Pair it with delicate lace, and dripping jewels, or keep it simple with a single block of color.
 No matter how you design this, it’s something that will make you feel like royalty.

 Channel your inner Shakespeare with a skull and rose tattoo.
-Whether you’re a fan of Hamlet or you just admire the contrast between subjects, this is a design filled with symbolism.
-Denoting the disparity of life and death, the wearer of this ink will carry the balance between good and evil, and the philosophy that lies between.
+Whether you’re a fan of Hamlet or admire the contrast between subjects, this design is filled with symbolism.
+Denoting the disparity of life and death, the wearer of this ink will carry the balance between good and evil and the philosophy that lies between.